JLeung46/Movie_recommender/README.md

 * Run 'python item_based_recc.py'.

 ### Results:
-A disjoint test set of 10 ratings per user was used to evaluate this recommender which resulted in the score
+For evaluation, a disjoint test set of 10 ratings per user was used to evaluate this recommender which resulted in the score

 RMSE: 1.06